 - Either in a classroom setting or online; however, anatomy must be completed in a classroom setting (refer to Course Work Taken Elsewhere)

 - For a total of three or four semester units each (with the exception of medical terminology, which may be 1 or 2 units)

 Required Pre-Professional Courses (USC course numbers are noted)

-- Enrolled or transferring students who wish to transfer credit for courses taken at another institution must gain university approval:
+- Students who wish to transfer credit for courses taken at another institution must gain university approval:

 |OT 200||Medical Terminology for Health Professions||1|